ihmeuw/pseudopeople/docs/source/noise/index.rst

     -
   * - Middle initial
     - Decennial Census, ACS, CPS, WIC, W-2 and 1099, SSA
-    - Leave a field blank, OCR, make typos
+    - Leave a field blank, make typos, make OCR error -
-    -
   * - Last name
     - Decennial Census, ACS, CPS, WIC, W-2 and 1099, SSA
-    - Leave a field blank, use a fake name, OCR, make typos -
+    - Leave a field blank, use a fake name, make typos, make OCR error -
   * - Age
     - Decennial Census, ACS, CPS, W-2 and 1099
-    - Leave a field blank, misreport age, OCR, make typos -
+    - Leave a field blank, misreport age, make typos, make OCR error -
   * - Date of birth
     - Decennial Census, ACS, CPS, WIC, W-2 and 1099, SSA
-    - Leave a field blank, write the wrong digits, OCR, make typos -
+    - Leave a field blank, write the wrong digits, make typos, make OCR error -
   * - Street number for any address (physical, mailing, or employer)
     - Decennial Census, ACS, CPS, WIC, W-2 and 1099
-    - Leave a field blank, write the wrong digits, OCR, make typos
+    - Leave a field blank, write the wrong digits, make typos, make OCR error
     - Noise for all types of addresses works in the same way
   * - Street name for any address (physical, mailing, or employer)
     - Decennial Census, ACS, CPS, WIC, W-2 and 1099
-    - Leave a field blank, OCR, make typos
+    - Leave a field blank, make typos, make OCR error
     - Noise for all types of addresses works in the same way
   * - Unit number for any address (physical, mailing, or employer)
     - Decennial Census, ACS, CPS, WIC, W-2 and 1099
-    - Leave a field blank, write the wrong digits, OCR, make typos
+    - Leave a field blank, write the wrong digits, make typos, make OCR error
     - Noise for all types of addresses works in the same way
   * - PO Box for mailing address
     - W-2 and 1099
-    - Leave a field blank, write the wrong digits, OCR, make typos -
+    - Leave a field blank, write the wrong digits, make typos, make OCR error -
   * - City name for any address (physical, mailing, or employer)
     - Decennial Census, ACS, CPS, WIC, W-2 and 1099
-    - Leave a field blank, OCR, make typos
+    - Leave a field blank, make typos, make OCR error
     - Noise for all types of addresses works in the same way
   * - State for any address (physical, mailing, or employer)
     - Decennial Census, ACS, CPS, WIC, W-2 and 1099